SarcasticMatrix/SarcasticMatrix/README.md

 > - Calibration of models
 > - Portfolio managment and Stochastic Control
 >
-> 📌 Supports Heston and Black-Scholes models.
+> 📌 Supports Heston, Bates and Black-Scholes models.
 Check it out [here](https://github.com/SarcasticMatrix/hestonpy)!

 ## 📚 Main References
 Here are some of the books that guide my research and development: